SamBrooksh/NWNSamMod/Plan.md

 Gain more DR/Energy Resist (Min Level 10) - Void Strengthen Empower Void Clone - Gives Flat HP bonus per time taken?
 LVL 3 Extra Haste, Incorporeal, Invis (Maybe all in one) - 2 Extra?
-LVL 11 Void Resist - Reduce Debuff from Void Clone LVL 3
-Void Missile - 1+INT uses like Magic Missle but void LVL 3 Extra Void Missle - Gain 3 Charges LVL 5 - currently doing it just in 2da, may need to change it so it doesn't change name Crackling Missiles - Void Missle applies Fading Debuff LVL 7
+LVL 11 Void Resist - Reduce Debuff from Void Clone LVL 3 - Make it so that it buffs them if has Void Perfection Void Missile - 1+INT uses like Magic Missle but void LVL 3 Extra Void Missle - Gain 3 Charges LVL 5 - currently doing it just in 2da, may need to change it so it doesn't change name Crackling Missiles - Void Missle applies Fading Debuff LVL 7